-The department has internship positions available in the areas of employee and strategic initiatives, public and media relations, web communications and executive communications.
+The department has internship positions available in the areas of employee and strategic outreach, public and media relations, web communications and executive and strategic communications.
 Current interns are producing content for the NCAA website and social media platforms as well as NCAA Champion magazine.
 Interns are helping to create new messaging opportunities while contributing to the NCAA branding and community engagement efforts.

 Past interns have been hired as assistant directors in the communications department or gone on to work for member schools as assistant media relations directors and assistant directors of new media.
-Others have entered the fields of journalism and corporate communications; one is even a Ph.D. candidate whose research centers on NCAA student-athletes.
+Others have entered the fields of journalism and corporate communications.

 “I am leading a student media engagement project where we reach out to student newspapers, radios and television stations at member schools to improve the relationship, and in turn, improve their reporting.
 I have had the opportunity to write press releases, produce content for the website and weigh in on communication plans for several high profile issues.”

 “In my role, I am responsible for assisting with research and content development for the ncaa.org, video production efforts and social media.
 I have the ability to write for the webpage and Champion, the NCAA’s magazine, as well as edit in-house video projects.”

 “I’ve had the opportunity to complete projects outside my unit.
 I am on cross-functional teams to produce evergreen content and for student-athlete outreach for the communications department as a whole, as well as the convention planning committee.”

 - Felicia Hall Allen (Felicia Hall Allen & Associates) president and CEO.

 - Josh Centor (Carnegie Mellon University) director of athletics, physical education and recreation.